IlyaBrod/MiMiC-ANT-testbench/postprocess/readme.md

 Building the fit model.
 Plotting fit result.

+4. **Estimating robot input power for given gait parameters**

+5. **Estimating hexapod errors (basal power, kinematic errors, thermal power**

-4. **Plotting the energetic profile for any selected gait parameters**
+6. **Plotting the energetic profile for any selected gait parameters**
-If not regenerated, use the data available in the root directory /data/estimationData_vX.
+If the model is not regenerated, use the data available in the root directory /data/estimationData_vX.